Fujifilm X-T1 vs Olympus E-M1

-The Fujifilm X-T1 and the Olympus OM-D E-M1 are two enthusiast cameras that were revealed to the public, respectively, in January 2014 and September 2013.
+The Fujifilm X-T1 and the Olympus OM-D E-M1 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and September 2013.
 Both the X-T1 and the E-M1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T1) and a Four Thirds (E-M1) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T1 vs Olympus E-M1

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T1 and the Olympus E-M1.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably larger (5 percent) than the Fujifilm X-T1.
 Moreover, the E-M1 is markedly heavier (13 percent) than the X-T1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.